-Over the course of your degree you will learn the basic skills of journalism, study shorthand as an integral part of your journalistic skills, and learn the theory underlying the practice of journalism.
-We intend that our graduates are not just proficient but also reflective practitioners of journalism with significant knowledge of another subject.
+Over three years you will learn the basic skills of journalism alongside the theory that underlies the practice of journalism.
+We intend that our graduates are not just proficient but also ethical and reflective practitioners of journalism with significant knowledge of another subject.